China News

 The changes proposed by Lai would apply to crimes committed by serving members of the military during peacetime.

-They would have to be approved by the opposition-controlled parliament, Ryan Yen-Hsuan Chen, a lawyer and executive committee member of the Judicial Reform Foundation, told AFP.
+They would have to be approved by the opposition-controlled parliament, said Ryan Yen-Hsuan Chen, a lawyer and executive committee member of the Judicial Reform Foundation, told AFP.

 - 'Treasonous organisations'-